 Oil and gas executives across America’s energy heartland are pulling back on investment plans at an alarming rate.
-Invest with Domestic Drilling and Operating!
+Invest with !
 The Dallas Fed Energy Survey reveals that more than a third of exploration and production leaders have significantly delayed capital decisions, citing persistent uncertainty about oil prices and escalating production costs.
+Oil prices projected for 2025 are a major consideration, as executives closely monitor these forecasts to guide their strategic planning and investment decisions amid ongoing market volatility.
 Texas, Louisiana, and New Mexico witnessed declining activity through the third quarter of 2025, with the business activity index climbing modestly from -8.1 to -6.5—yet remaining firmly in contraction territory.

 Exploration and production firms face particularly challenging conditions.
 Approximately 43% of E&P companies anticipate reduced capital expenditure compared to the same period last year, while the company outlook index plummeted from -6.4 in the second quarter to -17.6, signaling deepening pessimism throughout the sector.
 The situation has grown more complex as 78% of exploration and development executives report postponing investment decisions specifically due to oil price volatility and rising operational expenses.
 Crude oil markets have struggled consistently this year, declining nearly 9% year-to-date while failing to sustain prices above $70 since June.

 This widespread caution reflects fundamental shifts in industry economics.
 Companies that once embraced aggressive growth strategies now prioritize capital preservation and financial flexibility over expansion.
+However, some firms are still targeting robust financial performance by adopting a profitable growth strategy and focusing on strategic capital allocation.
 The confluence of market uncertainty, cost pressures, and operational challenges has created an environment where even seasoned industry veterans are reassessing their approach to capital allocation and long-term planning.
+Despite the challenges, a cautiously optimistic investment environment persists among select industry leaders.

 Executives Warn of Declining Oil and Gas Activity